How to Care for Your Skin During the Summer

 Summer can be an unforgiving time for your skin.
 Rising temperatures, humidity, and increased sun exposure can leave your skin extra vulnerable to free radical damage, breakouts, and dehydration, among other things.
 Luckily, there are ways to maintain glowing skin while still enjoying some fun in the sun!

 Level Up Your Sun Protection

 You already know that you should be wearing sunscreen as this is your best defense against the extreme damage that can occur from sun exposure.
-I recommend applying a “Physical” or “Mineral” sunscreen (like my Tinted Mineral SPF 40 or Illuminating SPF 58), to create a barrier of protection that reflects and scatters the UV rays.
+I recommend applying a “Physical” or “Mineral” sunscreen (like my Tinted Mineral SPF 40 or Pure Protection Tinted Antioxidant SPF 40), to create a barrier of protection that reflects and scatters the UV rays.

 When it comes to sunscreen, here are a few important tips to keep in mind:

 - For the face, you should apply a nickel size amount (if using an Emme Diane sunscreen, this is two pumps).
 For the body, you should apply about 2 tablespoons of sunscreen (or about a shot glass full).

 - Sunscreen should be applied EVERY day.
 Be sure to reapply immediately after swimming, sweating, or towel drying.
 In general, it’s good practice to reapply every 2-3 hours when you are outside as you may have sweated or wiped it off unintentionally.

 - To ensure you get an even barrier of sun protection on your face, I always recommend using my press/pat method during application.
 To do this, first, warm the sunscreen between your fingertips.
 Then, with a pressing action, evenly distribute onto the skin and lightly feather until blended.
 This is similar to how you would apply foundation!